equinix/metal-cli/docs/metal_ip_request.md

 ```
   -c, --comments string     General comments or description.
-  -f, --facility string     Code of the facility where the IP Reservation will be created
   -h, --help                help for request
   -m, --metro string        Code of the metro where the IP Reservation will be created
   -p, --project-id string   The project's UUID.
 This flag is required, unless specified in the config created by metal init or set as METAL_PROJECT_ID environment variable.